FHantke/brave-browser-wiki/Chromium-rebases.md

 Check with the Security team in regards to any possibly relevant changes in features or their default settings.
 Specifically, post link to changes in https://chromium.googlesource.com/chromium/src/+diff/[PreviousVersion]..[NewVersion]/content/public/common/content_features.cc in #security-discussion Slack channel.

+Besides new settings, we'll want to look at brave://components and see if there are new components registered.
+For example, there are components we have either missed (when added) or we never triaged captured in [this GitHub issue](https://github.com/brave/brave-browser/issues/11544).
+There's an issue created to automate this process which you [can find here](https://github.com/brave/brave-browser/issues/11811).